AVSystem/scala-commons/docs/REST.md

 * By default (if not annotated explicitly) each method is interpreted as HTTP `POST`.
 * Method name is appended to the URL path.
-* For non-`GET` methods, every (unannotated) parameter is interpreted as part of the body - by default all the body parameters will be combined into a JSON object sent through HTTP body.
-  However, if a method is annotated as [`@FormBody`](#formbody), unannotated parameters will be interpreted as query parameters, URL-encoded and combined into an `application/x-www-form-urlencoded` form body.
-  For `GET` methods, every parameter is interpreted as URL query parameter while the body is empty.
+* Every parameter is interpreted as part of the body - by default all the body parameters will be combined into a JSON object sent through HTTP body.
+If method is annotated as [`@FormBody`](#formbody), body parameters will be serialized like query parameters, URL-encoded and combined into an `application/x-www-form-urlencoded` form body.
+However, for `GET` methods, every parameter is interpreted as URL query parameter while the body is empty.
 * Result type of each method is typically expected to be a `Future` wrapping some arbitrary response type.
 This response type will be serialized into HTTP response which by default translates it into JSON and creates a `200 OK` response with `application/json`